rolancon/7cal/README.md

 7Cal at the datetime of the version of this write-up (see above) makes no specific demands with which datetime on the Gregorian the offset +0 synchronizes, except that it must be on a Sunday at midnight according to the UTC time zone.
 The author himself prefers to let 7Cal +0 start at 2017-01-01T00:00:00Z on the Gregorian calendar.

 After the year are placed the date terms that signify one ore more full days.
 These are one or more terms, separated by a hyphen '-'.

-After the days are placed the time terms that signify one ore more full seconds.
-The time is separated from the date by an underscore '_', which mimics a space.
+After the days are placed the time terms that signify one ore more full seconds, which is separated from the date by an underscore '_', which mimics a space.
+The time terms are a separated by a colon ':'.

 The terms in date and time groups are followed by the 'divider', shown as an integer number preceded by a slash '/', which divides the total number of days in a year (364) or total number of seconds in a day (86400).
 The term then signifies the total number of days or seconds within that division.